Forgive and forget. Let bygones be bygones. Take the high road.

 And yet, it’s not that easy.

 I recently read an article about the power of forgiveness.
-Forgiveness, the author said, decreases stress and increases positive emotions.
+The act of forgiveness, the author said, decreases stress and increases positive emotions.

 I like closure.